Message from President Embere Hall

 Student opportunity: We offer several opportunities for student engagement, in cooperation with the Student Chapter of WY-TWS.
 These include scholarships, networking opportunities, and numerous learning sessions at the annual meeting.
 In addition to these benefits, I will work with the student chapter to assess opportunities for other hands-on experiences, including internships with various wildlife organizations.

 Finally, one of the best ways to engage with WY-TWS is to participate in the annual meeting.
 This year’s meeting will be in Sheridan, November 19 – 21.
-The Wildlife Society conference (parent) will be held September 29 – October 3 in Reno, Nevada.
+The Wildlife Society conference (main/international) will be held September 29 – October 3 in Reno, Nevada.
 Call for abstracts closes April 5.

 Whether you attend the annual meeting, join a committee, or serve on the leadership team, your engagement makes a tremendous difference in the Society.
 Have ideas about how we can do things better?
 Let me know (email@example.com).
 Here’s to a great 2019.